Cognitive Behavioural Therapy for Insomnia (CBT-I)

 Things you should know:

-• CBT-I is highly effective and beneficial for individuals with and without other mental and physical health problems.
+• CBT-I works well for people with or without other health problems.

 What is CBT-I?

-Cognitive Behavioural Therapy for Insomnia (CBT-I) is an evidence-based, short, and structured approach to treating insomnia that provides long-lasting improvements in insomnia symptoms.
-CBT-I has been recommended as a first-line treatment by the Royal Australian College of General Practitioners and the American College of Physicians.
+Cognitive Behavioural Therapy for Insomnia (CBT-I) is a way to help people with insomnia sleep better.
+It is a proven method that works well and lasts a long time CBT-I has been recommended as a best first treatment by the Royal Australian College of General Practitioners and the American College of Physicians.

 How does CBT-I work?